adilakhter/fp-examples/README.md

-# Advanced Functional Programming in Scala
+# FP Examples

-This is the repository for exercises for Advanced Functional Programming in Scala, a LambdaConf workshop taught by @jdegoes.
+Rpository for exercises for Advanced Functional Programming in Scala, a LambdaConf workshop taught by @jdegoes is used to try out different examples of Functional Strauctures.

 # Getting Started